hoomanzolfaghari84/hoomanzolfaghari84/README.md

 ## Hi there, I am Hooman Zolfaghari 👋
 I am a computer science student at Sharif University of Technology.

-🌱 I’m currently studying Machine Learning and Artificial  Intelligence.
+🌱 I’m currently studying Machine Learning and Artificial Intelligence 🧠.
-I'm looking for research opportunities in these fields and my favorite area is Reinforcement Learning 🧠.
+🔎 I'm looking for research opportunities in these fields.

 🎮 I also love creating video games.
 <!--